3 Simple Uses of Zu in German, Plus When To Avoid It

-So the next time you’re playing (German) Scrabble, don’t worry if you’ve only got “z” and “u” left.
+So the next time you’re playing (German) Scrabble, don’t worry if you only have “z” and “u” left!

 Why Focus on Zu?

 Think about the words you use all the time in your mother tongue.
 Can you list a few?

 You’ve probably included words that describe your daily life (like I, you and me) and probably a few verbs, too.
 You need those verbs to tell others what you had for breakfast, what happened to you on the way to work or what happened at school that day.
 Most German native speakers will have a similar list of common words, since we all share basic needs.